ethereum/ethereum-org-website/src/content/developers/docs/apis/javascript/index.md

 ## Related tutorials

 - [Set up Web3js to use the Ethereum blockchain in Javascript](/developers/tutorials/set-up-web3js-to-use-ethereum-in-javascript/) _– Instructions for getting web3.js set up in your project._
+- [Calling a smart contract from JavaScript](/developers/tutorials/calling-a-smart-contract-from-javascript/) _– Using the DAI token, see how to call contracts function using JavaScript._